-As at December 31, 2019, the Company had a cash balance of \$218,988 and working capital (current assets less current liabilities) of \$159,013.
-Current liabilities as at December 31, 2019 totaled \$391,148.
+As at December 31, 2020, the Company had a cash balance of \$14,586 and a working capital deficit (current assets less current liabilities) of \$1,342,449.
+Current liabilities as at December 31, 2020 totaled \$1,477,167.
 The Company has incurred losses since inception and does not generate any cash inflows from operations.
-In the year ended December 31, 2019, cash used in operating activities totaled \$1,400,532.
+In the year ended December 31, 2020, cash used in operating activities totaled \$690,528.

 The Company's ability to continue to meet its obligations and carry out its planned exploration activities is uncertain and dependent upon the continued financial support of its shareholders and on securing additional financing.
-Subsequent to December 31, 2019, the Company drew an additional US\$1.6 million on the loan from Taiga (see Financial Statement Note 6: Loan Payable and Note 11: Subsequent Events) There is, however, no assurance that any such initiatives will be sufficient and, as a result, there is significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
+Subsequent to December 31, 2020, the Company completed two financings raising gross proceeds of CA\$10 million through the issuance of 18,564,104 units consisting of one common share and one share purchase warrant (see Financial Statement Note 11: Subsequent Events).
+There is, however, no assurance that any such initiatives will be sufficient and, as a result, there is significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
 The Company's consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and balance sheet classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for the foreseeable future.
 These adjustments could be material.